Foster206/Acoustic-Leak-Finder/README.md

 Possible improvements include:

 Improved acoustic leak classification

 Noise filtering

 Sensor calibration

 More robust frequency analysis

 Leak-location estimation

 Long-term data logging

 Multiple sensor support

 Battery-powered operation

-Improved enclosure for field deployment Machine-learning-based classification
+Improved enclosure for field deployment

+Machine-learning-based classification

+Contributing

+Suggestions, bug reports, and improvements are welcome.
+Open an issue or submit a pull request if you would like to contribute.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.